-- Peckham: the Bussey Building and Franks are probably the first places people will recommend you go for a good night out.
+Peckham: the Bussey Building and Franks are probably the first places people will recommend you go for a good night out.
 Franks is only open in the summer, whilst the Bussey parties all through the year.
-Worth coming here during the daytime to check out Rye Wax and Feastival food market.
-If you want to hang at a real local boozer, head to The Gowlett.
+Worth coming here to check out Rye Wax and Feastival food market during the daytime.
+If you want to hang at an authentic local boozer, head to The Gowlett.

-- Brixton: take a wander around the amazing little restaurants and bars are hidden inside Brixton Village, grab a burger from the original Honest Burger, cake from Sponge & Cream and then head to Stansfield Rd to see the house where David Bowie was born.
+Brixton: take a wander around the fantastic little restaurants and bars hidden inside Brixton Village, grab a burger from the original Honest Burger, cake from Sponge & Cream and then head to Stansfield Rd to see the house where David Bowie was born.

-- The South Bank: take a long walk along here, starting at Borough Market and stop off along the way at Shakespeare's Globe, Tate Modern, Dandelyan, National Theatre, British Film Institute, Royal Festival Hall and Queen Elizabeth Hall.
+The South Bank: take a long walk here, starting at Borough Market and stopping off along the way at Shakespeare's Globe, Tate Modern, Dandelyan, National Theatre, British Film Institute, Royal Festival Hall and Queen Elizabeth Hall.

 Things to watch out for in South London

 Its areas aren't that showy: so you have to hunt for the good places.
 Use this guide to help you.